Village Costesti Bathroom Project – Moldova

 The Village of Costesti is a large village 25 kilometers south of the city of Chisinau.
 The population is 12,068; 5,900 are male and 6,168 are women.
 It is considered to be a middle-class village and one of the largest cities in Moldova.
-Being middle class does not exclude Costesti from the problem of eroding population.
+Being middle class does not exclude Costesti from the problem of eroding the population.
 There are approximately 2,036 people working outside of the country to support their families.
-Population erosion causes a negative effect for most of the 2,646 children in Costesti, who are being raised by single parents, grandparents or other family members.
+Population erosion causes a negative effect for most of the 2,646 children in Costesti, who are being raised by single parents, grandparents, or other family members.
 Also, this has a huge impact on senior citizens who are left behind and sometimes forgotten by their children who have left in pursuit of a better life.

 Costesti is an agricultural village with rolling hills of vineyards.
 All of the homes have gardens in the yard.
 Moldova’s central and southern regions are one of the main destinations for grape storage, offering many refrigeration storage facilities.
-The village center is composed of a small market place, a small medical center, and Mayor’s office.
+The village center is composed of a small marketplace, a small medical center, and Mayor’s office.

 The largest building is the Casa de Cultura, an important building utilized for community cultural events and weddings.
-The library and NGOs are located in the same structure, but are independent to the bathroom and water amenities.
+The library and NGOs are located in the same structure but are independent to the bathroom and water amenities.

 The library is a popular place for the children in Costesti, offering the only place to congregate with their friends.
-Computers and Internet draw many children and adults to the library.
+Computers and the Internet draw many children and adults to the library.
 On a weekly basis, there are 350 people who visit the library to use technology, read a book, check out books or attend computer and English language classes.

-Prior to July, 2015 the Mayor of Costesti wanted to close the library saying it was an additional unnecessary expense for the village, and cut funding.
+Prior to July 2015 the Mayor of Costesti wanted to close the library saying it was an additional unnecessary expense for the village and cut funding.
 It wasn’t until the new Mayor, a former high school director, was elected, that the library has had hope for a future.
 The library is slowly coming to life by the determination of the librarian.
 However, growth has been a struggle with the lack of sanitation.

 The other wing of the building was the former home of a women’s career training center.
 These women were survivors of human trafficking.
 The training center was equipped with sewing machines, irons and machinery for woodworking.
 This equipment was ruined by flooding that was caused by an outdated sewage system, and the project was forced to close.

 Currently, on the first floor, a social canteen feeds over 25 seniors every morning.
 On the second floor, there was a youth-friendly health center, a training center, and a small medical clinic, but they were forced to leave due to the unsanitary conditions.
 A new bathroom was installed in this wing.
-However, due to the sewage backup it remains inoperable in winter and when it rains.
+However, due to the sewage backup, it remains inoperable in winter and when it rains.

 These two wings of the Casa de Cultura have a future of becoming a social center for Costesti and neighboring villages with the installation of a new sewage system.
-The woman’s career training will return, more youth training can be held in 2nd floor and the seniors will have better sanitation and safety.
-The community’s ultimate goal is for this building to be the social center for youth, children, families and seniors for Costesti and neighboring villages.
+The woman’s career training will return, more youth training can be held in the 2nd floor and the seniors will have better sanitation and safety.
+The community’s ultimate goal is for this building to be the social center for youth, children, families, and seniors for Costesti and neighboring villages.

-Currently visitors to the library are using the outside latrine, a 200-meter walk down an unpaved path behind the Casa de Cultura.
+Currently, visitors to the library are using the outside latrine, a 200-meter walk down an unpaved path behind the Casa de Cultura.
 After using the outside latrine, visitors have no place to wash their hands, spreading germs to books and keyboards.